 The forward test began by “training” the algorithm on the S&P 500 data from 1942 through 1960: all possible combinations of the three parameters were applied by the algorithm to the S&P 500 data, and the values that produced the best results were chosen.
 These parm values then were used for the first trade on the Value Line/Russell 2000 data series, and the result of that trade was recorded as the first result of the forward test.

 For the next trade, the algorithm was trained by running the Value Line/Russell 2000 data series from its the beginning to the end of the first trade, with all possible combinations of the three parameters, and choosing the values that produced the best results.
 These parm values then were used for the next trade on the data series, and that result was recorded.
 This process was continued for all of the data in the series, beginning each training session with the start of the series data and ending at the end of the last trade.

 The accompanying chart shows the results.
 The upper (white) line is the method; the lower (yellow) line is the Value Line/Russell 2000 index.
 For comparison, the S&P 500 is shown as the green line.
-These are results through 26-Sept-2014.
-In the forward test the method traded about 3-4 times per year, winning on 54% of all trades.
+These are results through 9-Feb-2018.
+In the forward test, the method traded about 3-4 times per year, winning on 54% of all trades.
 Its win/loss or payoff ratio is 3.98.

-Risk of ruin for this method, as defined in this article, is quite low.
+Risk of ruin for this method, as defined in The Risk of Ruin Tables You Should Know, is quite low.

 To compute the risk of ruin value we need this information:

 - Win Ratio